 At the roundabout turn left into Barwan Street.

-Turn left onto the Kamilaroi Highway and continue for 41kms until you reach Wee Waa where you will find the Namoi Echo Museum on your right on the corner of Maitland Street.
+Turn left onto the Kamilaroi Highway and continue for 41kms until you reach Wee Waa where you will find the Namoi Echo Museum on your right on the corner of Maitland Street and Rose Street.